Sworn-Again America

 What binds us together with our fellow Americans?
 It’s not a single identity, religion, or language.
 It’s our creed that unites us: the ideas and values that we share — and commit to.

-This creed comes to life when we demonstrate our belief in our democracy and in one another.
-After all, democracy works only when enough of us believe democracy works!
-So how do we demonstrate this belief and commitment?
 When naturalizing immigrants become American citizens, they learn the history and the civic scripture of our nation.
 And, importantly, they come together to take an oath.
 We got to thinking: What would it look like for all of us to take an oath?
 For citizens of long standing and Americans new and old to renew our civic vows?
 To become Sworn-Again?

 Inspired by the naturalization oath for immigrants, we created the Sworn-Again America oath so each of us can experience the urgency, the solemnity, yet also the utter joy of choosing citizenship actively.